chocobar/chuck-norris-jokes/README.md

-# example-app-api-template
+# AI app for Curated Chuck Norris facts
-An example Helix App template for API tools
+All things jokes and facts about Chuck Norris